itziar-mengual/feature-selection-GA/README.md

-# Genetic Feature Selection
+# Genetic Feature Selection and Optimization

-This project implements a Genetic Algorithm (GA) for feature selection on classification datasets using Python.
-It supports multiple classifiers and allows easy customization of GA parameters.
+This project implements feature selection using Genetic Algorithms (GA) for classification tasks.
+It supports multiple classifiers and hyperparameter optimization methods for SVM and Random Forest, as well as Elastic Net-based feature selection.

 ---

 ## Features

-- Feature selection with Genetic Algorithm
+- Feature selection with Genetic Algorithms
-- Supports classifiers: RandomForest, SVM, LogisticRegression
+- Supported classifiers: Random Forest, SVM, Elastic Net
-- Configurable scoring metrics and cross-validation folds
+- Hyperparameter optimization using GA and Grid Search for RF and SVM
-- Easy-to-use Python function API
+- Flexible configuration with CSV datasets and JSON for storing selected features
-- Outputs selected features and class labels for further analysis
+- Examples and experiments provided in a Jupyter Notebook (main.ipynb)

 ---